aspose-cells/Aspose.Cells-Doc-md/english/net/plugins/aspose-cells-net-for-crm/update-import-tool-for-dynamics-crm/using-and-configuring-crm-update-import-tool/_index.md

 ![todo:image_alt_text](using-and-configuring-crm-update-import-tool_1)

-- To create a connection with CRM, Click Login to CRM and add your CRM organization information
+- To create a connection with CRM, click **Login to CRM** and add your CRM organization information.

 ![todo:image_alt_text](using-and-configuring-crm-update-import-tool_2)

-- Once the connection is established, select Entity and select the list of desired Attributes.
+- Once the connection is established, select the Entity and the list of desired attributes.

 ![todo:image_alt_text](using-and-configuring-crm-update-import-tool_3)

-- **Get from CRM:** Click here to show the data from CRM in the Grid
+- **Get from CRM:** Click here to display the data from CRM in the grid.
-- **Export To Excel:** Click here to Export the data from CRM to Excel file by providing the file.
+- **Export to Excel:** Click here to export the data from CRM to an Excel file.
-- **Get From Excel:** Click here and choose a source Excel file, and it will display the data from Excel file in the Grid.
+- **Get from Excel:** Click here, choose a source Excel file, and it will display the data from the Excel file in the grid.
-- **Export to CRM:** Click here and choose a source Excel file and it will Import the Data from Excel back in CRM in the selected Entity.
-(Keep Note that the column names in Excel file should match the Schema name in CRM)
+- **Export to CRM:** Click here, choose a source Excel file, and it will import the data from Excel back into CRM for the selected entity.
+(Note that the column names in the Excel file should match the schema name in CRM.)